weslice/recipes/README.md

 For the operator field:

-I want to filter recipe that has flour in the ingredients description LIKE
+I want to filter recipe that has flour in the ingredients description You use LIKE
 ```
 {
   "filters": [